koalatiapp/app/docs/system/self-hosting.md

 etc.), you may disable this mode.

+## Self-hosting specific changes

+### File storage
+In self-hosting mode, file storage is handled locally instead of relying on an external storage service (ex.: S3).

+Files are stored and served from the `public/storage` directory, which means they are also accessible publically.

+## Project screenshots
+In self-hosting mode, project thumbnails use the site's `og:image` instead of a screenshot of the homepage.

+This change is done to simplify the installation and maintenance of self-hosted Koalati environments.

 ## Useful commands

 - The [`CreateUserCommand`](/src/Command/Security/CreateUserCommand.php) can be
   used to create a user via the command line.
-This is especially